stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

         sumDigits [1,2,3,4,5,6] `shouldBe` sum [1,2,3,4,5,6]
 ```

-So why don't you give it a try and implement `sumDigits`.
+Why don't you give it a try and implement `sumDigits`?
 Again, you can look
 at the source code to compare your results.

 After you implement `sumDigits`, let's add another context to describe the behavior